pulkit-khanna-work/Modelling-Forest-Fires/README.md

 # Conclusion

 For general purpose only the four FWI components (FFMC , DMC, DC, ISI) seem sufficient in giving a very accurate prediction using the SVR model .We can monitor these using a remote sensing satellite and thus be able detect forest fires and their intensity in real time.
 Hence, this seems like a better practical approach in detecting and suppressing forest fires in time and would be helpful for the forest and government institutions in managing their resources efficiently.

+Relevant Papers:

+[Cortez and Morais, 2007] P. Cortez and A. Morais.
+A Data Mining Approach to Predict Forest Fires using Meteorological Data.
+In J. Neves, M. F. Santos and J. Machado Eds., New Trends in Artificial Intelligence, Proceedings of the 13th EPIA 2007 - Portuguese Conference on Artificial Intelligence, December, Guimarães, Portugal, pp. 512-523, 2007.
+APPIA, ISBN-13 978-989-95618-0-9.

+Citation Request:

+This dataset is public available for research.
+The details are described in [Cortez and Morais, 2007].
+Please include this citation if you plan to use this database: [Cortez and Morais, 2007] P. Cortez and A. Morais.
+A Data Mining Approach to Predict Forest Fires using Meteorological Data.
+In J. Neves, M. F. Santos and J. Machado Eds., New Trends in Artificial Intelligence, Proceedings of the 13th EPIA 2007 - Portuguese Conference on Artificial Intelligence, December, Guimarães, Portugal, pp. 512-523, 2007.
+APPIA, ISBN-13 978-989-95618-0-9.